maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x12 CHAR-TIME(time)
-The control character CHAR-TIME sets the wait time per character scrolled (in 20ms increments).
+The control character CHAR-TIME sets the wait time per character scrolled in character mode (in 20ms increments).

-The **time** is set with the argument byte, ranging from no delay (0) up to max delay (255×20ms).
+The **time** is set with the argument, ranging from no delay (0) up to max delay (255×20ms).
 The argument may be 0.

-For a smooth scroll on an empty display (to be more precise, when the cursor is 0), it is advised to start the message with 4 spaces, because the scroll delay is only applied when there is a _scroll_ of a character.
+For a smooth scroll on an empty display (to be more precise, when the cursor is 0), it is advised to start the message with 4 spaces, because the scroll delay is only applied when there is a _scroll_ of a character, i.e. when a character is received and the cursor is 4.

 The default value is 0x19, or 25, or 500 ms (25×20ms).